mkobuolys/flutter-design-patterns/assets/markdown/composite.md

 ### IFile

 An interface which defines methods to be implemented by leaf and composite components.
-Dart language does not support the interface as a class type, so we define an interface by creating an abstract class and providing a method header (name, return type, parameters) without the default implementation.

 ```
-abstract class IFile {
+abstract interface class IFile {
   int getSize();
   Widget render(BuildContext context);
 }